Sunday, 20 May 2012

 Sunday within the Octave of the Ascension

 At first Vespers yesterday the antiphons for the feast, Viri Galilaei etc, were sung along with the psalms sung on the feast (Pss.
 109, 110, 111, 112 & 116).
-The chapter was of the Sunday, the hymn for the Ascension, Salutis humane Sator, and the antiphon on the Magnificat and collect proper to the Sunday.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Francis Carracciolo, St. Boniface and of the Octave.
+The chapter was of the Sunday, the hymn was of the Ascension, Salutis humane Sator, and the antiphon on the Magnificat and collect proper to the Sunday.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Peter Celestine, of St. Bernardine of Sienna and of the Octave.
 At Compline Te lucis was sung with the Ascension Doxology, the Dominical preces were omitted because of the occuring double feasts and Octave.

 At the Little Hours the hymns are sung to the melody for the Ascension Doxology (Tone 4) and with the Doxology of the Ascension.
 At Prime the festal psalms (Pss.
 53, 118i, 118ii) are sung rather than the Dominical ones (117, 118i, 118ii) the short lesson is Si quis loquitur.
 The Dominical preces are omitted due to the occurring double feast and being within the Octave.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Boniface, the third collect of the Octave.
+The Gloria is sung, the second collect is of St. Bernardine of Sienna, the third collect is of the Octave.
 The Creed is sung and the preface and communicantes are of the Octave.

 At Vespers again the antiphons and psalms are as on the feast.
 The chapter, antiphon on the Magnificat and collect are of the Sunday.
 After the collect of the Sunday commemorations are sung of the following Office of within the Octave (with the antiphon on the Magnificat therefore being taken from first Vespers of the feast) and of St. Bernardine of Sienna.